-As the dam captures sediment, the sediment load in the river downstream of the reservoir is lower than it was before the dam was constructed.
+If a dam captures sediment, the sediment load in the river downstream of the reservoir will be lower than it was before the dam was constructed.
 This means that, for an equal volume and turbulence of water, the downstream river will have greater capacity to move bed load and to pick up sediment as suspended load.
 In so doing, the river will erode the riverbed or banks.
 The water of the river may be referred to as sediment-hungry or aggressive, or the river may be said to have hungry-river syndrome.
 The flow may erode the riverbed and banks, producing channel incision (downcutting), coarsen bed material (armouring), and remove spawning gravels used by fish.
-The mix of riverbed material will affect the pattern of downstream erosion: in sand-gravel mixtures (gravel bed rivers) downstream erosion will be controlled by the coarse surface armour layer; whereas in sand bed rivers the erosion will be more dynamic (IHA 2019).
+The mix of riverbed material will affect the pattern of downstream erosion: in sand-gravel mixtures (gravel bed rivers) downstream erosion will be controlled by the coarse surface armour layer, whereas in sand bed rivers the erosion will be more dynamic (IHA 2019).

-Increased sediment load in the river can extend a long way downstream and can smother aquatic vegetation and habitats.
+Increased sediment load in the river (due to erosion or sediment flushing from a reservoir) can extend a long way downstream and can smother aquatic vegetation and habitats.
 This can be particularly problematic where gravel beds provide important habitat for downstream fisheries.
 More turbid water can also encourage fish to move to cleaner parts of the river.
 If sediment levels are very high, this can result in the smothering of aquatic invertebrates and can coat the gills of the fish causing death.
-Where significant erosion risks are likely, protection measures will be required (Figure 5.7).
+Where significant erosion risks are likely, protection measures will be required (Figure 5.6).

-Figure 5.7: Erosion protection at Nam Theun 2, Lao People's Democratic Republic
+Figure 5.6: Erosion protection at Nam Theun 2, Lao People's Democratic Republic